-A story is a url to load and other actions to take on that page.
-The accessibility stories are also configured to run with accessibility enabled via the command-line flag.
+A story is a url to load and actions to take on that page.

-Here's an example command line to run all of the accessibility stories locally using the currently installed Canary browser:
+To run all accessibility stories locally using the currently installed Canary browser:

-In addition, we have Blink perf tests here.
-These are microbenchmarks intended to track the performance of a small function or operation in isolation.
-You can find these tests here:
+Blink perf tests are microbenchmarks that track the performance of a small function or operation in isolation.
+You can find these tests in third_party/blink/perf_tests/accessibility/.